Send to a friend

 Margret Caruso is Co-Chair of the firm's Trademark and Copyright Practice Group.
 She devotes a substantial portion of her practice to complex commercial and intellectual property litigation and appellate litigation, including copyright, trademark and patent infringement, as well as unfair competition and false advertising.
 Her experience is broad based, with a focus on Internet, technology, entertainment, and consumer goods companies in the copyright, trademark, design patent, trade secret, and false advertising contexts.
 She has also represented plaintiffs and defendants in infringement actions concerning biochemical, computer, and mechanical patents.
 In addition to her trial experience and litigation of numerous temporary restraining order and preliminary injunction motions, Margret has briefed appeals to the United States Supreme Court and the Second, Fourth, and Ninth Circuits on issues of copyright, trademark, false advertising, patent, and antitrust.
 World Trademark Review 1000 (2014) recognized her as an “indomitable disputes specialist” with a “trailblazing practice.”

-Representing Google in connection with lawsuits filed against it around the country relating to its AdWords program, other trademark disputes, and DCMA-related copyright issues.
-Obtained numerous decisions in Google’s favor, including dismissals, summary judgment, and affirmance of denial of preliminary injunction.
+Representing Google in connection with lawsuits filed relating to its AdWords program, other trademark disputes, and IP advice.
+Obtained numerous decisions in Google’s favor, including multiple dismissals and summary judgments in trademark actions, and affirmation by the Ninth Circuit of denial of preliminary injunction in a copyright action.